gradle/gradle/subprojects/docs/src/docs/release/notes.md

 To reduce the number of downloads required, Gradle 1.0 has an improved algorithm for detecting if a cached artifact is up-to-date.
 By using published .sha1 files, ETags, and last-modified-date + content-length, Gradle will do everything it can to check if the version on the server is the same as the version you have already downloaded.

-#### Reuse previously downloaded artefacts from m2 repository and older Gradle caches
+#### Reuse previously downloaded artifacts from m2 repository and older Gradle caches

 If you're a maven user, in many cases the dependency you require is already available in your local m2 repository.
-To save downloading the dependency again, Gradle will reuse any locally available artefacts if they match the checksums published by the remote repository.
+To save downloading the dependency again, Gradle will reuse any locally available artifacts if they match the checksums published by the remote repository.

 #### Consistent caching for dynamic dependencies and changing modules.